 Kropotkin lays great stress on the existence of both enlightenment ideas and popular action.
 He tries to amalgamate these two components, considered predominant, with an analysis of the economic and social conditions at the beginning of the revolution.
-But, apart from the presence of certain ideas among the popular masses, what strikes us most today is the existence of a democratic, self-managed organisation of the base that worked very well until it was killed by bourgeois power.
+But, apart from the presence of certain ideas among the popular masses, what strikes us most today is the existence of a democratic, self-managed There are other things to be pointed out.
+In the history of all nations a time comes when fundamental changes are bound to take place in the whole of the national life.
+Royal despotism and feudalism were dying in 1789; it was impossible to keep them alive; they had to go.